-3.3.
-Diolkos
+3.3 Diolkos

-Diolkos was a paved road used for transporting ships from the Corinthian to the Saronic Gulf, i.e. between Lechaeum and

-- 135 Cenchreae harbour, and vice versa, via a wheeled vehicle, where the ships were moored, once exempt from their cargo (Fig. 4a).
-It was constructed in the 6th century B.C.
-Its width was 3.5 to 6 m and its length reached 8 km (Koutsouba & Nakas, 2009).
+Diolkos was a paved road used for transporting ships from the Corinthian gulf to the Saronic Gulf, i.e. between Lechaeum and Cenchreae harbours and vice versa, via a wheeled vehicle, where the ships were moored, once emptied of their cargo (Fig. 4a).
+It was constructed in the 6th century BCE.
+Its width was 3.5 to 6 m, and its length reached 8 km (Koutsouba and Nakas, 2009).

 The broader area is characterized by the presence of beachrock formations.
-In Poseidonia, at the exit of the Gulf's channel towards the Peloponnese, Diolkos remnants overlie a coarse beachrock.
+In Poseidonia, at the exit of the gulf's channel towards the Peloponnese, Diolkos remnants overlie a coarse beachrock.
 Beachrock fragments were used for the paving of the western part of Diolkos, meaning that the formation, or at least its last phase, is newer than the construction of Diolkos.
-In the - 140 same part of Diolkos, a fine beachrock, dipping to the northeast, covers the pavement and the older, coarse beachrock.
-In this site, students can be familiarized with coastal morphodynamic processes and the recognition of previous coastal events, owed to changes in the sea-level and human interventions, as reflected in coastal features such as beachrocks.
-Issues of coastal erosion and its documentation are also addressed in this stop, discussing methods and techniques to monitor the phenomenon as well as possible protection measures.
-Furthermore, the students can deepen their knowledge on relative dating methods, - 145 combining archaeology and geomorphology.
+In the same part of Diolkos, a fine beachrock, dipping to the northeast, covers the pavement and the older, coarse beachrock.

+In this site, students can be familiarized with coastal morphodynamic processes and the recognition of previous coastal events, due to changes in the sea level and human interventions, as reflected in coastal features such as beachrocks.
+Issues of coastal erosion and its documentation are also addressed at this stop, discussing methods and techniques to monitor the phenomenon as well as possible protection measures.
+Furthermore, the students can deepen their knowledge on relative dating methods, combining archaeology and geomorphology.